nmstreethran/nmstreethran/README.md

 # Hello!

-I'm currently pursuing a master's degree in Geographical Information Systems.
-I previously studied Renewable Energy Engineering and Mechanical Engineering.
+I am a master's student in Geographical Information Systems at the University of Aberdeen.
+I have a background in Renewable Energy Engineering and 2.5 years of research experience spanning industry, academia, and the public sector.

-My studies focus on the intersection of renewable energy technologies, mathematical modelling, and GIS.
-I'm specifically interested in the planning and decommissioning phases of wind, solar, and hybrid renewable energy projects, as well as their environmental and societal impacts.
+My interests lie at the intersection of geospatial technologies and mathematical modelling for quantifying the environmental and societal benefits and costs of renewable energy development.
+I am proficient in handling, analysing, and representing large quantities of spatial and temporal data using industry tools and programming languages, including Python, R, and QGIS.
+I am also familiar with operating command-line interfaces and writing shell scripts in Linux and Microsoft Windows through the frequent use of software on both platforms.
+I am passionate about using open source software and open data to improve public participation in environmental decision making.

-I enjoy programming (in Python, Shell scripting, and R) and typesetting in LaTeX.
-Among other things, I like role-playing games, nature, and all things open-source.
+Having lived in three countries in Europe and Asia, I have experience collaborating with a diverse range of people and stakeholders in both professional and casual settings.
+Among other things, I enjoy role-playing games, nature walks, and typesetting in LaTeX.

-Thanks for stopping by, and feel free to contact me if you find my profile interesting! 😄💚
+Thank you for stopping by, and please feel free to contact me if you find my profile interesting!

+*Email*: githubusername at gmail dot com \
 *Links:*
 [![Website](https://img.shields.io/badge/Website-white)](https://nithiya.gitlab.io/)
 [![GitHub](https://img.shields.io/badge/GitHub-white?logo=github&logoColor=black)](https://github.com/nmstreethran)